inet-framework/inet-tutorials/_docs/wireless/step1.md

 to reality.
 However, it has its uses in the simulation.
 Its simplicity and consequent predictability are an advantage in scenarios where realistic modeling of the physical layer is not a primary concern, for example in the modeling of ad-hoc routing protocols.
-Simulations using `IdealRadioMedium` also run faster than more realistic ones, due to the low computational cost.
+Simulations using `UnitDiskRadioMedium` also run faster than more realistic ones, due to the low computational cost.